 Mature Replies

-- “Hope things improve soon.”
+- “Hope things get easier soon.”

 Respectful Replies